simongoricar/Nano/README.md

 !help 2 - funny commands
 !hello - says hi
 !roll - random number between 0 and 100
+!dice - like roll but 0 - 6
 !listmembers - displays all members on the server
 !uptime - displays bot uptime
 !getinvite - returns an invite for the server/channel